WouterJ/mockery/docs/16-MOCKERY-EXCEPTIONS.md

 + getMockName() - return the name of the mock object
 + getMethodName() - return the name of the method the failing expectation is attached to
 + getExpectedOrder() - returns an integer represented the expected index for which this call was expected
-+ getActualOrder() - return the actual index at which this method call occured.
++ getActualOrder() - return the actual index at which this method call occurred.

 ### \Mockery\Exception\NoMatchingExpectationException